Planting a flag for a celestial oddity with irony to burn

 Many fans gave up on Jason as early as A New Beginning, which quickly reneged on the series-ending declaration of The Final Chapter, for many the finest entry in the canon, by introducing an imposter killer straight out of a Scooby Doo mystery.
 Beyond that, the series became a gimmick-laden wink that was mired in silliness, the kind that turned many golden age fanatics off the beaten track.
 But for those who appreciated the dissonant madness of A New Beginning, the unusually smart meta shenanigans of Jason Lives, the daytime soap opera indulgences of The New Blood, the half-assed banality of Jason Takes Manhattan, and yes, even the body-swapping treachery of Jason Goes to Hell, the thought of exactly how bizarre the series would become was enough of a draw to keep us coming back.

 I must admit, the idea of Jason hurtling through outer space was even too much for me ― so much that I neglected to watch it for almost a decade after its 2001 release.
 By that time I was a college cooz hound too interested in partying to take comfort in a once-cherished series.
-When news of a intergalactic Jason instalment finally reached me I barely flinched.
+When news of an intergalactic Jason instalment finally reached me I barely flinched.
 Later, I stared at the VHS cover with a mixture of suspicion and concern; horror wasn’t the same as it was in the olden days; that much I was sure of.
-Based on the film’s paltry $17,100,000 worldwide box office, a new nadir for the series domestically ($13,121,555), it’s clear that I wasn’t alone in my cynical presumptions, but a film that respected horror critic Kim Newman described as “Wittily scripted, smartly directed and well-played,” has a lot more charm than I was willing to give it credit for.
+Based on the film’s paltry $17,100,000 worldwide box office, a new nadir for the series domestically ($13,121,555), it’s clear that I wasn’t alone in my cynical presumptions, but a film that respected horror critic Kim Newman described as “Wittily scripted, smartly directed and well-played,” has a lot more charm than I was initially willing to give it credit for.

 Jason X may lack the era-specific charm of those cherished Paramount instalments, the popularity of Friday the 13th movies more about nostalgia than anything else, but the film is in many ways respectful to the original formula in the sense that, aesthetics and narrative lineage aside, it totally gets what makes Jason such an endearing character.
-The movie’s set design may resemble a sterile laser tag arena, its stellar backdrop cheaper than a mid-afternoon, sci-fi channel rerun, but the movie would right many of the wrongs committed by its equally audacious predecessor, not only by returning to the seek-and-destroy basics of those earlier instalments, but by boldly going where no instalment had ever been before.
+The movie’s set design may resemble a sterile laser tag arena, its stellar backdrop cheaper than a mid-afternoon Sci-fi channel rerun, but the movie would right many of the wrongs committed by its equally audacious predecessor, not only by returning to the seek-and-destroy basics of those earlier instalments, but by boldly going where no instalment had ever been before.

 Jason X may have been one small step for the series from a commercial standpoint, but it was one giant leap for a character who excels in balls-to-the-wall brutality.
 With more kills than any other instalment in the series, this is Voorhees at his most relentless.
 So wired to murder is our masked purveyor of death that his frozen, machete-wielding body hacks off a slack-jawed gawkers arm as soon as his cryogenic chamber is opened, the first of many knowing winks that makes the movie such a cheapo treat.
-In a movie that isn’t interested in punitive half-measures, we’re also treated to a ninja-esque rampage on a fully deserving pack of medical vultures ― one that immediately puts us in the big galoot’s corner ― a grisly corpse corkscrew, and an absolutely inspired liquid-nitrogen face smash which has to go down as one of the most fun and creative kills in the entire series.
+In a film that isn’t interested in punitive half-measures, we’re also treated to a ninja-esque rampage on a fully deserving pack of medical vultures ― one that immediately puts us in the big galoot’s corner ― a grisly corpse corkscrew, and an absolutely inspired liquid-nitrogen face smash which has to go down as one of the most fun and creative kills in the entire series.
 We’re even treated to a welcome cameo from THE David Cronenberg, who’s dispatched with early on, a swift and bloody reminder of exactly who we’re dealing with.
 Cronenberg clearly got it, and for the most part so does Jason X.

 Jason X was James Isaac’s second directorial feature after a twelve-year hiatus, his previous movie a charming Krueger rip-off titled The Horror Show.
 Like The New Blood‘s John Carl Buechler before him, Isaac was mainly a special effects guy who had worked on such 80s classics as Return of the Jedi, Gremlins, Romancing the Stone and The Fly.
 His knowledge and experience in the field would allow for such a sci-fi reimagining ― essentially a cheapo stop-gap for the series ― to appear more expensive than it actually was.
 “The fact that Jason X took place in space and in the future meant that everything had to be built,” Isaac would explain.
 “That’s where most of the money went.
 That and the FX.
 The make-up effects look really great in Jason X and that’s because of the talent of Stephen Dupuis and Kelly Lepkowski.
 I worked with both Stephen and Kelly for years at CWI ― we also just finished working on eXistenZ together, so of course I begged them to help me out on Jason X. That’s why it looks so good.
 They’re both brilliant.”